-Wells, BC: This charming town 236-resident town, built in the 1930s to accommodate Quartz-Gold miners, is cradled in the foothills of the Cariboo Mountains near the end of Highway 26.
-It’s known for its happening art scene (offering classes in visual, literary, and performing arts, as well as the popular Arts Wells Festival of All Things Art held in the first week of August), historic gold tours and endless opportunities for outdoor activities—most notably a huge network of scenic trails that are enjoyed by hikers and mountain bikers in the summer months.
+Wells, BC: This charming town 218-resident town, built in the 1930s to accommodate Quartz-Gold miners, is cradled in the foothills of the Cariboo Mountains near the end of Highway 26.
+It’s known for its happening art scene, offering classes in visual, literary, and performing arts, as well as the popular Arts Wells Festival of All Things Art, historic gold tours and endless opportunities for outdoor activities—most notably a huge network of scenic trails that are enjoyed by hikers and mountain bikers in the summer months.

 Barkerville: Welcome to the Granddaddy of them all—Barkerville Historic Town & Park—the final destination on the Cariboo Waggon Road.
 In 1862, Billy Barker struck gold in this area of the Cariboo and 150 years later, the town of Barkerville is one of Canada’s most significant historic sites.
 Declared a National Historic Site of Canada in 1924 and a BC Heritage Site in 1958, Barkerville continues to be the destination of choice for gold rush history buffs and family fun seekers alike.
 What was once the biggest boomtown in British Columbia is now a site of living history with a unique streetscape of more than 125 heritage buildings, period displays, satellite museums, restaurants and shops.
 There is still so much to explore.

 Things to do in Barkerville: Check out this comprehensive list of tours, shows, and activities during the summer months.